-Red Lake Nation: People coming for work should be vaccinated
+Red Lake Nation: People Coming for Work Should Be Vaccinated

-The Red Lake Nation in northern Minnesota is requiring all people who come to the reservation for work or for any other business purposes to be vaccinated for COVID-19, and or show weekly test results.
+RED LAKE, Minn.
+(AP) — The Red Lake Nation in northern Minnesota is requiring all people who come to the reservation for work or other business purposes to be vaccinated against COVID-19 or show weekly test results.

-The Red Lake Tribal Council, said the mandate does not apply to pregnant women, people with documented medical conditions, children under 12 or those with certain religious beliefs and practices.
-According to a resolution that passed on a 9-0 vote.
+The Red Lake Tribal Council said the mandate does not apply to pregnant women, people with documented medical conditions, children under 12 and those with certain religious beliefs and practices, according to a resolution that passed on a 9-0 vote.

 Exceptions will not be approved for philosophical, political of scientific views, the tribe said.
 Those not following the vaccination mandate are required to be tested on a weekly basis and provide documentation showing the results.